HttpAnimation/FYC-Rewrite-V2/README.md

 ### Description

-5. Add the description some punction will not work so keep that in mind.
+5. This is the description some punction will not work so keep that in mind.

     ```json
     "Description": "He can't talk idk",
+    ```

+### SeedersAtTime

+6. This is how many seeders the torrents has as time of making the repo entry

+    ```json
+    "SeedersAtTime": "621",
     ```

 ### Icon